-It should be noted that in the latest bulletin (March 2023), Table 12 (which presents comparisons of the NICS with the wider public and private sectors) is not up to date, as March 2023 data were not available at the time of publication.
+It should be noted that in the latest report (March 2024), Table 12 (which presents comparisons of the NICS with the wider public and private sectors) is not up to date, as March 2024 data were not available at the time of publication.
+The publication will be updated once the ASHE data are made available.

-9. Trade-offs between Output Quality Components - the extent to which different aspects of quality are balanced against each other.
+Trade-offs between Output Quality Components - the extent to which different aspects of quality are balanced against each other.